brol1dev/morrallaapp/README.md

-# Expense Tracker
+# Morrallaapp

-Expense Tracker is a React Native app built with Expo that allows users to track their expenses and interact with an AI assistant to manage their finances.
+Morrallaapp is a React Native app built with Expo that allows users to track their expenses and interact with an AI assistant to manage their finances.

 ## Installation